-All Markers Deletes all markers in either the clip or sequence.
+All Markers Deletes all markers in either the clip or sequence (depending on the view you're using).

 Numbered Deletes a numbered marker from a list of all numbered markers.

 Note: You can't remove a sequence marker by dragging it away from the time ruler.